jonobr1/two.js/README.md

 npm install
 ```

 This will give you a number of libraries that the development of Two.js relies on.
-If for instance you only use the `SvgRenderer` then you can really cut down on the file size by excluding the other renderers.
+If for instance you only use the `SVGRenderer` then you can really cut down on the file size by excluding the other renderers.
 To do this, modify `/utils/build.js` to only add the files you'd like.
 Then run:

 ```
 node ./utils/build